devsoc-unsw/freerooms-scrapers/README.md

 | `writingMedia`   | List of writingMedia facilities of the room.      | "Blackboard"         |
 | `service`        | List of service facilities of the room.           | "Break out rooms"    |

-Floor type can be 'Flat', 'Tiered', 'Other' or 'Unknown'.
+Floor type can be 'Flat', 'Tiered', 'Other' or null.
-Seating type can be 'Movable', 'Fixed' or 'Unknown'.
+Seating type can be 'Movable', 'Fixed' or null.

 Mapping of room usages can be found [here](https://github.com/devsoc-unsw/freerooms/blob/dev/common/roomUsages.ts).
 Mapping of school codes can be found [here](https://github.com/devsoc-unsw/freerooms/blob/dev/common/schools.ts).